How to Become a Judge or Hearing Officer

 For specific state information, including information on the number of judgeships by state, term lengths, and requirements for qualification, visit the National Center for State Courts.

 Work Experience in a Related Occupation

 Most judges and hearing officers learn their skills through years of experience as practicing lawyers.
 Some states allow those who are not lawyers to hold limited-jurisdiction judgeships, but opportunities are better for those with law experience.

-All states have some type of orientation for newly elected or appointed judges.
-The Federal Judicial Center, American Bar Association, The National Judicial College, and the National Center for State Courts provide judicial education and training for judges and other judicial branch personnel.
+All states have some type of orientation and training requirements for newly elected or appointed judges.
+The Federal Judicial Center, American Bar Association, National Judicial College, and National Center for State Courts provide judicial education and training for judges and other judicial branch personnel.